aherbert/gdsc-smlm/docs/model_plugins.rst

      - Description

    * - Depth Recall
      - The recall of localisations that were within the depth specified by the ``Summary depth`` parameter.
-Note that the parameter is halved to set a range for z set above and below zero so that the depth-of-field equals the ``Summary depth``.
+Note that the summary depth parameter is for a span half above and half below zero so that the depth-of-field equals the ``Summary depth``.

    * - Distance
      - The average distance between fitted results and the true localisation.